humansdotai/testnets/friction/mission-2/Readme.md

 5. Create the gentx

    ⚠️ Please set the `commission-rate` ≥ `0.05` as the genesis parameter for staking `min_commission_rate` is set to `0.05` and the genesis block will not be generated.

+     ⚠️ Please set the `gas-prices` ≥ `4000000000000000aheart` as the global parameter for  `gas-prices` is set to be bigger than `4000000000000000aheart` and the gentx creation will fail thus block will not co generated.

    ```bash
    humansd gentx <your key name> 1000000000000000000aheart \